Lassi

+Lassi (/hns/) is a yogurt–based beverage with a smoothie-like consistency.
+The word 'lassi' for the drink is a borrowing from Hindi, first attested in 1882; its ultimate origin is unclear, and has been suggested as derived ultimately from Sanskrit lasya (stickiness) or rasah (juice).

 Lassi is prepared by blending yogurt, water, and spices.
-In Punjab, the yogurt is traditionally made from water buffalo milk.
-However, variations of lassi can be prepared in different ways.
-Cumin and cardamom are the most common spices added to lassi.
+In Punjab, where the drink originated, the yogurt is traditionally made from water buffalo milk.
+Variations include the addition of salt, cumin or cardamom.
 Lassi is traditionally served in a clay cup known as kulhar.
+In the 21st century, lassi is commonly consumed in many world regions.

 Varieties

 Namkin / Namkeen lassi

 Namkin or namkeen (salty) lassi is made by adding salt, black pepper, cumin, and sugar to the yogurt-water mixture.

 Lassi masalewal

 Lassi masalewal (spicy lassi) is made by adding ingredients such as almonds, ginger, green chilies, and pistachios to namkin lassi.

 Meethi lassi

 Meethi (sweet) lassi is made by adding cardamom, rosewater, and saffron to the yogurt-water mixture.

 Bhang lassi

 Bhang lassi is a cannabis-infused drink that contains bhang, a liquid derivative of cannabis, which has effects similar to other eaten forms of cannabis.
 It is legal in many parts of India and mainly sold during Holi, when pakoras containing bhang are also sometimes eaten.
-Uttar Pradesh is known to have licensed bhang shops, and in many places, one can buy bhang products and drink bhang lassis.
+Uttar Pradesh has licensed bhang shops where bhang lassi and other products can be bought.